dadddda/carousel-react/README.md

 ```bash
 npm start
 ```
-By default the app will run on `localhost:8080`
+By default the app runs on `localhost:8080`

 ### Usage